The Rich Man and Lazarus

 Conclusion

 The parable of the rich man and Lazarus is not a tourist map of the afterlife.
-It is a devastating covenant warning delivered by Yahushua to a generation on the verge of losing everything it had been given.
+It is not a blueprint of heaven and hell.
+It is a devastating covenant warning delivered by Yahushua to a generation that was on the verge of losing everything it had been given.

 When the reversal comes, it is total.
 The one who had everything is cut off.
 The one who had nothing rests in Abraham’s embrace.
 And the only explanation offered is this: they had Moses and the prophets.
 They had the Word.
 They chose not to hear it.

 The parable asks every generation the same question: Are you feasting at the table while someone starves at your gate?
 Do you clutch your covenant privileges or do you share them?
-Will you hear the Word you already have?
+Will you hear the Word you already have, or will you wait for a sign that will never be enough?

 Moses and the prophets are enough.
 The Messiah has come.
 The evidence is in.
 The only question left is what you will do with it.